Skip to content

 Full Claude Code review · Claude Code vs Cursor analysis

 Continue.dev is the leading open source alternative to Cursor AI code editor and the only one in this list that is genuinely free forever.
-It ships as a VS Code or JetBrains extension and gives you the four pillars of an AI IDE — chat, autocomplete, inline edit and agent — without any subscription.
-You bring your own model, which can be a frontier API like Claude Sonnet 4.5, a hosted open model through Together or Groq, or a local model through Ollama.
+It ships as a VS Code or JetBrains extension and gives you the four pillars of an AI IDE, chat, autocomplete, inline edit and agent, without any subscription.
+You bring your own model, which can be a frontier API like Claude or GPT, a hosted open model through Together or Groq, or a local model through Ollama.
 The config file is plain YAML so swapping providers takes seconds.

 If you are searching for open source alternatives to Cursor AI code editor for compliance reasons, Continue is almost always the answer.
-The MIT license means you can fork it, audit it or run it inside an air-gapped network.
+It is licensed Apache 2.0, not MIT as this guide said in May 2026, which still means you can fork it, audit it or run it inside an air-gapped network, and adds an explicit patent grant.
 The community has built integrations for almost every host editor and a long list of model providers.

 Pros: Free and open source, bring-your-own-model, runs in VS Code and JetBrains, agent and inline edit support, friendly config, large community.